 In 2013, he aided the Jays through their inaugural season in the BIG EAST Conference and a tough non-conference slate.
 Creighton finished the season with a 9-9-2 overall record and a 4-4-1 mark in league play.
 Seven Bluejays claimed spots on 2013 All-BIG EAST Teams.
 Eric Miller and Zach Barnes claimed NSCAA All-Great Lakes Region honors and later were drafted in the 2014 MLS SuperDraft.

 He helped direct the Bluejays to a 17-4-3 record and their second consecutive appearance in a College Cup In 2012.
 Creighton won the Missouri Valley Conference regular-season and tournament titles for a second straight season.
 Along the way, the Bluejays tied the MVC record for the fewest goals allowed (1) in a Valley season set by CU in 2011.
 CU entered the 2012 College Cup on a 14-match unbeaten streak before falling 1-0 to eventual national champion Indiana in a semifinal.

-The 2004 Creighton Athletics Hall of Fame inductee, two-time First Team All-American and three-time First Team All-Region selection has a son, Dominic, and a daughter, Perla.
+The 2004 Creighton Athletics Hall of Fame inductee, two-time First Team All-American selection has two sons, Dominic and Javi, and a daughter, Perla.
 Torres married Sara Heck in 2013.